 We don’t do this with words.
 We don’t do this with Sunday school books.
 Or with theology and doctrine.
 Or with even contemporary catechisms.
 We don’t even talk about art, music and nature.
 We give ourselves and our children the experience of art, music and nature.
 We throw ourselves into art, music and nature.
 The religious task in the 21st century is waking ourselves up by becoming alive to the life that we are living, to the life that is waiting to be lived by those who see, hear, understand, and know how it is with them, and about them.
 We wake ourselves up with art, music and nature.

 You have to put yourself there repeatedly, and wait for the magic to happen.
 Wait for your eyes to open, for your ears to hear.
 For your heart to understand.
-One of the stories about the Buddha has him lifting a flower before those gathered to hear him speak.
-The flower was his sermon.
+One of the stories about the Buddha has him lifting a lotus flower before those gathered to hear him speak.
+The lotus flower was his sermon.
 Only one person in the audience of disciples, Mahakashyapa, “got it,” smiled, and was enlightened.
 If the Buddha had done the same thing the next day, maybe two people would have gotten it.
-Maybe six the next, a few this time, a few more the next time, until all were enlightened.
+Maybe six the next, a few this time, a few more the next time, until all were enlightened–awake to the wonder of being alive.

 The magic of art, music and nature works just this way.
 We cannot hurry the moment of seeing, of hearing, of understanding.
 We can only put ourselves in the position of perceiving the moment when it comes.
 We can only prepare the way for the power of numinous reality to Wow us awake; we cannot force the Numen to come our way, on our schedules, at a time and place when, and where, it is convenient for us.
 We give ourselves to the experience of art, music and nature, and wait, expectantly, in order to lose our place in the universe and to find it at last.